wiredimpact/wired-impact-volunteer-management/README.txt

 = 1.4.2 =
 * Updated the transforms property of the Volunteer Opportunities block.
+* Fixed support of the Additional CSS Class for the Volunteer Opportunities block.
+* Added anchor support for the Volunteer Opportunities block.
 * Tested up to WordPress 5.4.

 = 1.4.1 =